Vladimír Labant: Club career

 Labant was a much sought after left-back after a successful spell with Czech club Slavia Prague.
 He joined rivals Sparta Prague in 1999 and was touted around Europe to several teams including PSV Eindhoven of the Netherlands.
 He eventually moved to West Ham United for a fee just under £1 million in January 2002.
 He made his debut when he came on as a substitute in an FA Cup tie against Chelsea.
-His cross led to West Ham's equaliser from Freddie Kanoute.
+His cross led to West Ham's equaliser from Frédéric Kanouté.
 He ended the 2001-02 season with 14 first team appearances for West Ham.

 The following season he was shunned even as the club fell into a relegation battle.
 Having made just one appearance for West Ham in the 2002-03 season thus far, in a 4–0 loss at Newcastle United, he rejoined Sparta Prague on loan in December 2002, and eventually re-signed with them permanently the following summer.

 Labant finished his playing career with Spartak Trnava in the Slovak Corgoň Liga.